zumiez/UniversalVariable-Magento-Extension/README.md

 ## Changelog

+### 1.0.8
+* Now supports all page types.
+New types added: listing, checkout, basket
+* More variables added

 ### 1.0.7
 * Added total_discount for a `line_item` in basket and transaction; it's useful to calculate average product cost when complicated sales discount rule applied.